semgrep/semgrep-docs/docs/semgrep-app/notifications.md

    </td>
    <td>Add steps that people can use in Workflow Builder.
    </td>
-   <td>Enables Semgrep to make use of modals and drop-down boxes when a user sets up notifications.
+   <td>Enables Semgrep to make use of modals and drop-down boxes when a user creates or updates their notifications.
    </td>
   </tr>
   <tr>